 Present open water teaching presentations, scoring a minimum of 3.4 on each skill.

 Presenting knowledge development prescriptive teaching presentations, scoring a minimum of 3.5 on at least one skill.

 Participate in 4 ‘Es’ sales / promotion workshops

 Score 75 percent on all sections of the Dive Theory Exam and PADI Standards

 Attend a “how to use your PADI Instructor Manual” workshop

-Additionally, you will attend and participate in many classroom curriculum and online presentations all while being assessed for positive attitude and professionalism.
+Additionally, you will attend and participate in many classroom curriculum and online presentations, presented by our Staff, all while being assessed for positive attitude and professionalism.